A backpack has the right size if everything you want to take with you fits inside. No more and no less.

 In this case, backpacks with a front opener have a general advantage.
-They allow access through another opening.
+They allow access to another opening.

 You should ask yourself this question if you want to load your backpack as effectively as possible.
 It also helps to imagine the daily routine as detailed as possible.
 It may also be helpful to note what you need when, how often and in what order.

 For example on a trekking tour this may look like this:

 Packing the backpack inside the tent. (tent is the last item to be packed)

 The Tent will be wet and must be packed watertight.

 - The weather is getting better:

 Rain clothes are wet and need to dry.